• Skip to primary navigation

 • ground cumin

-• ají amarillo paste - Most arroz chaufa recipes do not call for ají amarillo paste, but we like a little heat.
+• ají amarillo paste – Many arroz chaufa recipes do not call for ají amarillo paste, but we like a little heat and the added Peruvian flavor.

-• garnishes - I like cilantro and scallions.
+• garnishes – I like cilantro and scallions, but often add lime wedges and sesame seeds.

 See recipe card for quantities. 😀